There's a bit more bio information and the band's thoughts on "Sixteen" below the player.

 the melody in my head laid down with my wife and son beside me, and wrote the

-lyrics on my phone ,” he says.
+lyrics on my phone in ten minutes,” he says.
 “I luckily found the right words that

 Though Lareau anchors the band as frontman and songwriter, Whiskey In the Pines